cikejoae/Mint_Protocol/README.md

 (CNNs).
 For the generation of NFT collections, smart contracts were compiled to WASM and deployed on the Gear network.

+Business model

+The business model will consist of a commission for NFT generation, payment for advanced protocol features and  payment for filters and exclusive styles for users.

+The construction of a marketplace with commission for the sale of NFTs created in mint protocol.

 Team:

 Adrian Montero